Curling tongs – from vintage to today

 Advantages and disadvantages of old curling tongs

-The only advantage of these curling tongs were that there was little else at the time for anyone who wanted a quick fix for curly or wavy hair.
+The only advantage of these curling tongs was that there was little else at the time for anyone who wanted a quick fix for curly or wavy hair.
 There were rag curlers and metal curlers but they were for overnight, which rather distracted from looking attractive in bed for menfolk.

 The disadvantages of curling tongs could be catastrophic, because the temperature could easily be misjudged: Too cool and the hair didn't curl and too hot and the hair burnt.
 Burnt hair could not be unburnt and had to grow out or be cut off.